zakirlone1326/zakirlone1326/README.md

 ---

 ## 🔹 About Me
-- 🌱 Currently learning **Python, Machine Learning, Data Science & Django**
+- 🌱 Currently learning **Python, Machine Learning, Deep Learning & Django**
 - 💻 Passionate about solving problems with code
 - 😄 **Fun Fact:** Jack-of-all-trades, master of… still figuring that out 😅